microsoft/bobsql/demos/sqlserver2022/IQP/persistedmgf/readme.md

 10. Run **execute_query.sql** again
 11. This time the query runs in seconds.
 Notice there is no spill warning for the hash join.
 Hovering over the SELECT operator will show a significantly larger grant.
 Right clicking on the SELECT operator and selecting properties will show in the MemoryGrantInfo section **IsMemoryGrantFeedbackAdjusted** = YesAdjusting.
 12. Run **get_plan_feedback.sql** again and see the last_query_memory_kb reflect the new larger memory grant.
 13. Execute the script **clear_proc_cache.sql**.
 This will clear the plan cache.
-Prior to SQL SErver 2022, this would have "lost" the memory grant feedback.
+Prior to SQL Server 2022, this would have "lost" the memory grant feedback.
 14. Run **execute_query.sql** again.
 You will see the grant is still using the feedback now in the query store and runs in a few seconds.